openseg-group/openseg.pytorch/README.md

 ## News

+- 2020/07/03
+Both OCR and SegFix have been accepted by the ECCV-2020.

 - 2020/05/11
 We have released the checkpoints/logs of "HRNet + OCR" on all the 5 benchmarks including Cityscapes, ADE20K, LIP, PASCAL-Context and COCO-Stuff in the [Model Zoo](https://github.com/openseg-group/openseg.pytorch/blob/master/MODEL_ZOO.md).
 Please feel free to try our method on your own dataset.